-The SECURE Act has several provisions written to lower the costs and administrative burden of small businesses setting up retirement plans:
+The SECURE Act has several provisions written to lower the costs and administrative burden of small businesses set up retirement plans:

 - First, the credit to help defray plan start-up costs has been set at up to $5,000 for up to three years.